Michigan Nurse Aide Registry Guide

 A comprehensive guide to the Michigan CNA Registry: From application to renewal

 Welcome to the gateway for becoming a CNA (Certified Nursing Assistant or Nurse Aide) in Michigan!
 The Michigan CNA Registry serves as the authoritative hub, ensuring the qualification, competence, and adherence to standards for all CNAs in the state.
 Here’s a step-by-step guide on how to get on the Michigan CNA Registry and essential details for maintaining an active status.
+If you’re just starting your CNA journey and need to complete your training first, visit our guide to CNA programs in Michigan.

 Requirements to get on the Michigan CNA Registry